commitizen/conventional-commit-types/README.md

 ## Spec

-Exports an object with a `types` key whose value is an object whose keys are type names and whose values are objects with key-value pairs such as `description` as string, etc. See [index.json](index.json).
+Exports an object with a `types` key whose value is an object whose keys are type names and whose values are objects with key-value pairs such as `description` as string, optional `title` as string, etc. See [index.json](index.json).
 Any alternatives should follow the same spec.

 ## Etc.